 We like to use Babbel as an easy, fun, and inexpensive way to learn Spanish.
 With each lesson just 10-15 minutes, it’s something we can always work into the day and the associated app even lets us use it on-the-go.
-Right now they’re having a sale with this discount link to save 25% off a 6-month or longer subscription.
+Right now they’re having a sale with this discount link to save up to 60% off a subscription.

 ☠️ Safety in Cuenca

 Cuenca is a particularly safe city in Ecuador.
 There are no major personal safety issues to be concerned for.
 Just take general precautions you would in any other city.

 Do be careful of speeding vehicles when stepping into the streets.
 Also, keep belongings close when in crowded markets.
 Petty theft is not particularly common in Cuenca.
 But it does occasionally happen.

 ☔ Prepare for Wet Weather

 Year-round, temperatures in Cuenca tend to warm up to the low 70s F/ 22° C during the day.
 At night it regularly dips down into the low 50s F / 10° C. Being close to the equator, there’s little variation throughout the year.
 But it does get a bit cooler June-August.

 February through April tends to bring the most rain to Cuenca.
 Even so, the sun still shines during this rainy part of the year too.
 Don’t let a trip during Cuenca’s rainy season halt a trip.
 Just come prepared with a rain jacket or a compact travel umbrella like this.

 June through August are the driest months in Cuenca.
 Despite this added sunshine, June-August is also the coldest.
 During this period daytime highs may not warm up beyond the 50s F (15° C).
 If visiting Cuenca during this time, plan for chilly weather and pack accordingly.

 🧳 What To Pack for Cuenca